alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 Identifier 'x' has already been declared
 ```

-That means that when you're in the node console, if you see this error then try again without the `let`
+That means that when you're in the JavaScript console, if you see this error then try again without the `let`

 ```js
 > let x = 1